ammarkn/otrio-app/README.md

 - feature about dark/light mode, the associate knowledge learned from
 > URL: https://www.geeksforgeeks.org/how-to-implement-dark-night-mode-in-android-app/

-- the image used in chess board and piece pick
+- the image used in game board and piece pick
 > created by Group 12